For best experience please turn on javascript and use a modern browser!

 Course materials

-All the reading and video material is available on the website of the course.
+All the reading and video material is available on the website of the courses.
 You do not need to purchase any books or software.
 You will get access (on the day of the kick-off) to the programming modules online.
 Every module consists of short explanations (written and in the form of videos) and assignments.

 Laptop